 We found 5 providers matching hip replacement and who accept Coventry Bronze near Strongsville, OH.

-Dr. Kim Stearns, who practices in Brookpark, OH, Strongsville, OH, and Cleveland, OH, is a medical specialist in orthopedics/orthopedic surgery.
-Dr. Stearns has received a 4.5 out of 5 star rating by his patients.
-His clinical interests include general orthopedics, knee arthroscopy, and hip pain.
-He is in-network for Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-He studied medicine at Northeast Ohio Medical University.
-His residency was performed at Cleveland Clinic and St. Vincent Charity Medical Center, Cleveland.
-Dr. Stearns is affiliated with Cleveland Clinic and Lutheran Hospital.
+Dr. Kim Stearns is an orthopedist.
+Dr. Stearns is rated 4.5 stars out of 5 by his patients.
+Areas of expertise for Dr. Stearns include general orthopedics, knee arthroscopy, and hip pain.
+His professional affiliations include Cleveland Clinic and Lutheran Hospital.
+He is in-network for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+After completing medical school at Northeast Ohio Medical University, he performed his residency at Cleveland Clinic and St. Vincent Charity Medical Center, Cleveland.

 Clinical Interests: General Orthopedics, Sports Health, Hip Pain, Knee Pain, Shoulder Dislocation, Shoulder Problems, ...
 (Read more)